learn-co-curriculum/java-mod-5-java-jpa-project-setup/README.md

 We created a new Maven project and added two dependencies required to use Hibernate to communicate with the PostgreSQL database from our Java app.
-The new class `JpaCreateStudent` will be used in the next lesson to persist an object to the database.
+The new class `JpaCreate` will be used in the next lesson to persist an object to the database.